farahbrunache/travay-colony-vuejs-dapp/README.md

 ## Presentation

-Navigate to `~/presentation/deck.pptx` or `~/presentation/deck.pdf` to view the presentation slides of our project.
+- Navigate to `~/presentation/deck.pptx` or `~/presentation/deck.pdf` to view the presentation slides of our project.

+- Navigate to `~/presentation/travay-one-pager.pdf` to view the one-pager for end users to learn about Travay.

 ## TODO

 - Create Privacy Policy
 - Creates Terms and Conditions
 - Create Travay Colony Code of Conduct
-- Full coverage unit tests
+- Complete all unit tests

 ## Acceptance Criteria